bsmith89/strain-corr/doc/manuscript/manuscript.md

 high-engraftment strains, in particular any that might result in disparate impacts on host health.
-We therefore examined the unshared gene content in order to identify plausible physiological differences (Supplementary Table S3).
+We therefore examined the unshared gene content in order to identify plausible physiological differences (Supplemental Table S3).
 Strain-9 had 12 genes annotated as related to antimicrobial resistance, suggesting potential resistance to 17 different antibiotics, while strain-6 had none.
 Among gene co-occurrence clusters, one (labeled clust-861) is also found only in